+ Who should attend the hackathon?

 + Is this an overnight hackathon?

-No. Hackathon participants are welcome to stay in Room X303 up to 11pm on Friday 11 May to plan their team's activities for the next day.
-We would like to make this hackathon as carer friendly as possible and encourage participants to go home to attend to family and get some sleep before doors open to Room X101 for the hackathon at 7am on Saturday 12 May.
-There are 10 hours allocated for the hackathon with submissions to be entered by 5pm.
-No code is to be generated before 7am 12 May.
+No. Hackathon participants are welcome to stay in Room X502 up to 11pm on Friday 3 May to plan their team's activities for the next days.
+We would like to make this hackathon as carer friendly as possible and encourage participants to go home to attend to family and get some sleep before doors open to Room X101 for the hackathon at 7am on Saturday 4 May and Sunday 5 May.
+There are 20 hours allocated for the hackathon with submissions to be entered by 4pm Sunday 5 May.
+No code is to be generated before 7am 4 May.

 + What if this FAQ didn’t answer my questions?